mdLafrance/catch99/README.md

 # Catch99
 > A subset of Catch2 for C99

-This project aims to reimplement some core features of the excellent Catch2 unit testing framework for C99, because I was writing something else in C and was missing having Catch.
+This project aims to reimplement some core features of the excellent Catch2 unit testing framework for C99 - because I was writing something else in C and was missing having Catch.

-I'm not aiming for a full port or anything fancy - I just want a working subset of the features I use most.

 ## Usage
-This is a *single header file* of C99 with no dependencies - just put it somewhere it can be included.
+This is a **single header file** of C99 with no dependencies - just put it somewhere it can be included.

 Like with Catch2, simply import the header and start using the macros.